AliAshooriyoon/AliAshooriyoon/README.md

 I'm Ali and I'm 17 years old.
 I work as a front-end developer.

 ## 🚀 About Me
-I'm a Frontend developer and I'm a German Studen🇩🇪🇩🇪
+I'm a Frontend developer and I'm a German Studen🇩🇪🇩🇪 .
-##
+ I love Musics and Movies!
-I love Musics and movies!
+Grumpy, committed, polite, introverted but social

 ## 🛠 Skills
 Javascript, HTML, CSS, React js, Electron js, Linux